The Difference Between Relevant and Relatable… and Why It Matters [audio]

 Your radio show might have new information about last night’s Reality TV episode.
 That’s relevant to an audience that cares about pop culture.
 Whether or not it’s relatable depends on how the segment is performed.
 Do they make the audience care?

-Personalities need to be both relevant and relatable.
+Personalities need to be both relevant and relatable, and it’s something you can review in air checks.
 Content selection is important, but relating it is the key to standing out as a unique, difference-making show.

 Which is more important?
 That’s not even a tough call.
 Both are important, but if I had to choose one, I’d go with relatable.
 How about you?